BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 __SYSCALL(__NR_mygetpid, sys_mygetpid)
 ```

+Build and install your kernel (don't forget to `make install` and `update-grub`!), and reboot, to make your syscall active in the kernel.

 We're ready to test the function.
 To do this, create a user program, **outside of the kernel source directory** called `testSysCall.c`, in which we call the syscall as follows:

 ```c